Frequently Asked Questions on REACH by Industry

 If the purchaser’s place of establishment is not in Germany but is within the EU, the supply of service is taxable at the purchaser’s place of establishment.
 The VAT Identification Number of the customer is required to issue an invoice.
 The purchaser will receive a net invoice showing no VAT charge.
 The purchaser will account for VAT at the purchaser’s establishment under the reverse charge mechanism.

-Payments can be made from any bank account (e.g., also by the client of an Only Representative) to the escrow bank account of the Consortium.
+Payments of invoices can be made from any bank account to the escrow bank account of the Consortium:

 Account holder: Carbon Black Reach Consortium c/o CRB